 1. Your cat has dental disease

 If your cat is drooling and it’s accompanied by stinky breath, she might need to see the kitty dentist.
 Drooling in cats can start at the very first signs of dental disease—gingivitis.
-Spotting the change in behavior and following good oral hygiene will prevent the disease from progressing to periodontitis, a diagnosis only your vet can provide.
+Spotting the change in behaviour and following good oral hygiene will prevent the disease from progressing to periodontitis, a diagnosis only your vet can provide.

 The first step in good oral hygiene is brushing your cat’s teeth.
-But don’t fret, we’ve done the research for you and created a step-by-step guide to brushing your cat’s teeth.

 2. Your cat has an oral injury

 An oral injury can sometimes be the culprit when it comes to drooling.
 These injuries could range from a broken or damaged tooth to a mouth sore or an injury to the tongue.

 These can all result in mild to significant pain and cause your cat to produce excess saliva.
 If you notice that your cat’s drool contains some blood, do a thorough check of her mouth, and make an appointment with your vet.

 While curious, cats aren’t as likely as dogs to eat non-food items.
 But it does happen, and drooling might be the tail-tell sign your cat needs medical attention.

 If you think your cat has ingested something she shouldn’t have or is showing any signs of illness, contact your regular vet or the 24-hour Animal PoisonLine on 01202 509000 (which costs £35 to £45 per call) to determine if she needs to be seen by a vet or if she can be treated at home.
 If you are unsure what your cat ate, your vet will probably ask if you have any poisonous plants around the house, if your home or garden was recently chemically treated, or if you have used rodent poison.